 Some auto insurance companies sell car repair insurance, but some providers might not offer it in all states.
 Where available, Geico includes MBI as a default coverage in its online quotes.
 Mercury Insurance also sells car repair insurance, which includes additional benefits such as rental car assistance, roadside assistance, and tire protection.

 Credit union members can often purchase car repair insurance when they take out a car loan.
 Educational Employees Credit Union, which serves California’s Central Valley, offers MBI coverage and allows borrowers to roll the premium into their monthly car payments.

 Some companies that sell vehicle service contracts also offer car repair insurance.
 American Auto Shield sells numerous MBI coverage packages, most providing protection for up to 120,000 miles.

-How Is Car Repair Insurance Different from a Car Warranty?
+How Is Car Repair Insurance Different Than a Car Warranty?

-Typically, new cars come with a factory warranty that protects your vehicle for a specific length of time or up to a certain number of miles.
+Typically, a new car comes with a factory warranty that protects the vehicle for a specific length of time or up to a certain number of miles.
 For example, an automaker may provide a three-year, 36,000-mile warranty, whichever comes first.

 A factory warranty may provide different coverage terms for specific components.
 For instance, a 2020 Toyota Camry comes with a 36-month/36,000-mile basic warranty, which provides bumper-to-bumper protection against defects or shoddy workmanship.
 It also provides 60-month/60,000-mile protection for the powertrain and seatbelts.